KyleKing/mdformat-front-matters/README.md

 ## HTML Rendering

-To generate HTML output, `front_matters_plugin` can be imported from `mdit_plugins`.
+To hide Front Matter from generated HTML output, `front_matters_plugin` can be imported from `mdit_plugins`.
 For more guidance on `MarkdownIt`, see the docs: <https://markdown-it-py.readthedocs.io/en/latest/using.html#the-parser>

 ```py
 from markdown_it import MarkdownIt